vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

         4. Verify the details (amount + destination) of the Transfer you are looking to confirm and write down on the piece of paper the ID (left-most column)
+5. Finally, remember that each signatory's Ethereum account will be making transactions on the blockchain, so make sure each account has some ETH balance.

 # Proposing Transfers